RHINOPLASTY NEW JERSEY PLASTIC SURGERY

 PARAMUS LOCATION IN BERGEN COUNTY, NJ

-Rhinoplasty, commonly referred to as a nose job, is one of Dr. Zubowski’s most popular plastic surgery procedures.
+Rhinoplasty, commonly referred to as a nose job, is one of our most popular plastic surgery procedures.
 It can change the size of your nose or nostrils, correct its humped or hooked appearance, or alter the tip, bridge, slope, or angle of your nose.
 While you may undergo a nose job for cosmetic purposes, rhinoplasty can also be used to improve breathing, reduce snoring, alter a birth defect, or help heal or conceal an injury.

 You can expect bruising, swelling, and minor discomfort of your nose after the procedure.
-However, Dr. Zubowski will prescribe medication for rhinoplasty recovery and to help alleviate these side effects, and cold compresses can further reduce discomfort and swelling.
+However, Dr. Zubowski or Dr. Gandolfi will prescribe medication for rhinoplasty recovery and to help alleviate these side effects, and cold compresses can further reduce discomfort and swelling.
 Splints, packing, and stitches will be removed about a week after the procedure, at which point you may resume normal, moderate activities.
 The majority of any visible swelling and bruising will usually disappear within two weeks.
 Strenuous physical activities may be resumed within a 6 weeks of your rhinoplasty procedure.